 2.1 Theoretical Literature Review

 The study employed two prominent theories that offer significant insights into this area are Human Capital Theory and Social Exchange Theory.
 These theories provide a framework for understanding how non-cash perks can influence employee performance.
+The study employed two prominent theories that offer significant insights into this area: Human Capital Theory and Social Exchange Theory.
+These theories provide a framework for understanding how non-cash perks can influence employee performance.

 2.1.1 Human Capital Theory

 Human Capital Theory posits that employees possess skills, knowledge, and abilities that constitute a form of capital (Becker, 1964).
 Investments in this capital, such as training and development, lead to enhanced productivity and organizational performance (Schultz, 1961).
 In the context of non-cash perks.
 Human Capital Theory suggests that incentives like professional development opportunities, training programs, and career advancement prospects can enhance employees' skills and knowledge, thereby increasing their value to the organization (Benson & Brown, 2019).
 Investing in employees through non-cash perks can lead to increased job satisfaction and commitment, as employees perceive these investments as a sign of the organization's commitment to their professional growth (Noe et al., 2020).
 This, in turn, can enhance employee performance, as employees get high morale of working and are more likely to stay with an organization that invests in their development (O’Connell & Kung, 2020).
-At Pretty Development for Poverty Reduction (PDPR) in Njombe, offering career development opportunities can therefore be a strategic approach to boost the performance of employee
+At Pretty Development for Poverty Reduction (PDPR) in Njombe, offering career development opportunities can therefore be a strategic approach to boost the performance of employee.

 Additionally, Human Capital Theory highlights the importance of recognizing employees' contributions and skills, which can be achieved through non-cash perks such as recognition programs and opportunities for meaningful work.
 By valuing and utilizing employees' human capital, organizations can foster a more motivated and committed workforce (Wright & McMahan, 2019).
 This theory underscores the need for Pretty Development for Poverty Reduction (PDPR) in Njombe to implement comprehensive non-cash perks programs that recognize and develop employee potential.